-FRAUD, WASTE, & ABUSE
+FRAUD, WASTE, & ABUSE FRAUD

-FRAUD

 Fraud is an intentional deception or misrepresentation by a person with the knowledge the deception could result in unauthorized benefit to him/herself or some other person.
-Includes any act that constitutes fraud under applicable Federal or State laws.
+This includes any act that constitutes fraud under applicable Federal or State laws.

-Fraud can include billing for services not rendered, performing medically unnecessary services solely to obtain payment, altering documentation to obtain higher payment (upcoding), and deliberate duplicate billing.
+Fraud can include billing for services that were not rendered, performing medically unnecessary services solely to obtain payment, altering documentation to obtain higher payment (upcoding), and deliberate duplicate billing.